 Enda O’Donoghue’s work presents a forensic interest into the construction, the language and the mediated world of digital images together with an ongoing dialogue with the medium and process of painting.
 Hovering between the realms of abstraction and representation, between the mathematical encoded and the organic, O’Donoghue’s paintings are the result of a process which is highly analytical and methodical and yet inviting of errors, misalignments and glitches.
 The imagery comes almost exclusively from found photographs sourced from the Internet, where he plays with random throw-away moments of everyday life or forgotten relics of cultural or personal significance.
 These are translated, reconfigured and merging together in various interconnected themes, building towards narratives made up of these disparate elements and fragments, blurring the lines between fact and fiction, science and pseudoscience, evidence and invention.
 A major interest throughout his recent work is an exploration the nostalgic qualities of analogue media from the past now filtered and experienced through the veil of digital technology of the present.
 In O’Donoghue’s work, the painterliness of his technique works with the disposable nature of his subjects to make the work sometimes poignant and melancholic, or alternatively brittle and harsh.
 His work is deeply influenced by the digital high speed reality we now live in and he transports these seemingly meaningless sound-bite images from a place of apparent futility to one that questions and searches for meaning through the transformative act of painting.

-Enda O’Donoghue was born in Limerick in 1973 and has been living and working in Berlin since 2002.
-He completed his degree in painting at the Limerick School of Art and Design and a Masters in Interactive Media at the University of Limerick.
+Enda O’Donoghue was born in Ireland in 1973 and has been living and working in Berlin since 2002.
+He completed a degree in painting at the Limerick School of Art and Design followed by a Masters in Interactive Media at the University of Limerick.